 Among the sectors most severely hit by the COVID-19 pandemic are the leisure and entertainment industries.
 These industries feature several key market segments that are part of the turf and ornamental pesticides markets, including golf courses, parks, and sports fields, as well as the floriculture market.
 Despite the pandemic–related lockdown policies, which had a dramatic effects on many segments, pesticide applications continued to keep the market valued at over USD 1 billion, reveals Kline’s just–published Professional Turf and Ornamental: Markets for Pesticides and Fertilizers study.
 The report focuses primarily on sales of pesticides used in golf courses and other lawn care, and horticultural nurseries and greenhouses across 12 key country markets.
-To gain key insights and data about this market, REGISTER for our webinar taking place on February 4, 2021.
+To gain key insights and data about this market, REQUEST RECORDING taking place on February 4, 2021.

 While lockdowns limited the use of public gathering areas including golf courses, greenskeepers primarily chose to continue pesticide treatments as scheduled to maintain aesthetics and prevent future turf problems.
 Similarly, while many sporting events were cancelled, stadium maintenance was important to ensure the future integrity of the grass for whenever sports games resumed.